lshumlich/bv-app/README.md

     * In the **Ports / Local Host** enter **5010**.
 Press Run.
     * Test the app running in the container [localhost:5010](http://localhost:5010).
 You can use any available port number instead of 5010.

-1. Push changes to the repository.
+1. Push changes to the source code repository.
 The repository is hosted on AWS CodeCommit.

-1. Create a Docker image and push it to AWS ECR
+1. Create a Docker image and push it to AWS Elastic Container Repository (ECR)
     * Create a CodeBuild project to: run the tests, build the docker container, push the container to ECR.
     ???
 Doc how and where to do this ???
     * For now, run the CodeBuild Project called DevOps-train4.
 This currently runs file buildspec.yml on the root of this project.